madcodemonkey/Azure.Search/CustomSqlServerIndexer/README.md

 3. Use postman (see postman collection) to do searches against the search endpoint, which is searching the cognitive search index.

 # Postman collection
-There is a POSTMAN collection that can be used againt the HttpTrigger endpoints.
+There is a POSTMAN collection, at the root of this repository, that can be used againt the HttpTrigger endpoints.

 # Things that could be done better
 - In HighWaterMarkStorageService.cs, actually store the high watermark in a database, redis cache or something external.